LLNL/units/docs/user-guide/commodities.rst

 Commodities to names
 =====================
-The `getCommodityName` methods has 4 stages
+The `getCommodityName` methods has 4 stages and will return from any successful stage.

-1. Check custom commodities if Allowed
+1. Check custom commodities if allowed
 2. Check standardized commodity names
 3. Check for special codes for name storage (short names <=5 ascii lower case characters are stored directly in the code)
 4.  generate string "CXCOMM[<code>]"

 String To Commodities
 ======================
-The `getCommodity` method works nearly the opposite of `getCommodityName`
+The `getCommodity` method works nearly the opposite of `getCommodityName`.

-1. Check custom commodities if Allowed
+1. Check custom commodities if allowed
 2. Check standardized commodity codes
 3. Check for string "CXCOMM[<code>]"
 4. Check for special codes for name storage (short names <=5 ascii lower case characters are stored directly in the code)